Skip to main

 Armstrong Plumbing Company — Blog

 Most homeowners don't think about backflow until they get a notice from their city or water provider saying they need a test.
-And even then, a lot of people wonder — what is this, and why does it matter?
+And even then, a lot of people wonder what it is, why it matters, and whether it has anything to do with finding a reliable plumber in Texas City or anywhere else along the Gulf Coast.

 Here's the short version: backflow testing makes sure contaminated water can't flow backward into your clean drinking water.
-And in Texas, it's not optional.
+And in Texas, it is an important part of responsible plumbing maintenance, not a technicality you should ignore.

 What Is Backflow?